SimplySecurity/simplydomain/docs/index.md

 for fast, easy and concise output to feed into larger OSINT feeds.

 ## Installation
-SimplyDomain is pure Python and *should* support any platfrom.
+SimplyDomain is pure Python, and *should* support any platform.

 **One-line** install with bash:
 ```bash